 Even though there is a caffeine in cocoa, it still contains much less caffeine than regular coffee.
 It’s also a great way to get your kid to drink enough milk.
 Plus, you’ll have a lot of fun together!

 Thanks for stopping by.
-If you have any questions you can always ask in the comment section below or via CoffeeStylish Facebook page.
 If you like this post, I would appreciate if you gave it a Tweet, Pin, or Facebook Share.
 Thanks so much!

 I’ve also shared this post on: Crystal&Co.